Alexander-Barth/NCDatasets.jl/docs/src/other.md

 close(ds)
 ```

-Such substitution can also be made more automatically using the experimental parameter` maskingvalue` that can be user per variable:
+Such substitution can also be made more automatic using the experimental parameter `maskingvalue` that can be user per variable:

 ```julia